 It is virtually impossible to run a successful website without having a dedicated social media presence.
 Whether you choose that to be Instagram, Twitter, TikTok, Facebook, or any combination of those and anything else, people want to interact with you and your brand directly.
-Making sure that you have social icons in Divi’s primary menu is a great way to funnel traffic from your website to the network of your choice.
+Making sure that you have social icons in Divi and its primary menu is a great way to funnel traffic from your website to the network of your choice.
 It’s fast and easy, and we’re going to walk you through every step.

 Let’s get started!